agsb/keebngsl/README.md

     Assign keys order from frequency lists.
     Balance the layout to minimize keystrokes.
     Avoid bigrams and trigrams on the same key.

-    One key ( 1 ) for space and backspace.
+    One key for space and backspace.
-    Eigth keys ( 2, 3, 4, 5, 6, 7, 8, 9 ) for multiple use.
+    Eigth keys for multiple use.
     Three keys (* 0 #) for define mode and controls

     Maybe:
-       0  use for common symbols comma, dot, question.
+       0  use for 0 break, 00 shift, etc.
        \*  reserved for 12 selects as characters, symbols, functions, etc
        \#  reserved for controls, as select + group of keys + execute, and alone to ends key repeats